 Foundation staff are employed by SIUE.
-The Foundation recognizes as revenue and expense those on-behalf payments for salaries and fringe benefits made by SIUE for personnel of the Foundation.
-This amount totaled \$348,797 (including retirement payments described in Note 11), for the year ended June 30, 2023 and is reflected as transfer from affiliate - budget allocations (in-kind contributions) from SIUE in the accompanying Statement of Activities and salaries and benefits paid by SIUE in the accompanying Statement of Functional Expenses.
+The Foundation recognizes as transfer from affiliate and expense those on-behalf payments for salaries and fringe benefits made by SIUE for personnel of the Foundation.
+This amount totaled \$429,359 (including retirement payments described in Note 11), for the year ended June 30, 2024 and is reflected as transfer from affiliate - budget allocations (in-kind contributions) from SIUE in the accompanying Statement of Activities and salaries and benefits paid by SIUE in the accompanying Statement of Functional Expenses.